NeLy-EPFL/DeepFly3D/README.md

 - Better notebooks for plotting
 - Adding procrustes support.
 Now all the output is registere to template skeleton.
 - Bug fixes in CameraNetwork.
 Now calibration with arbitrary camera sequence is possible.

+## Extras:
+* If you are interested in the online annotation tool instead: [DeepFly3DAnnotation](https://github.com/NeLy-EPFL/DeepFly3DAnnotation)
+* To see the dataset used in the paper: [Dataverse](https://dataverse.harvard.edu/dataverse/DeepFly3D)